 Proposition 215 - The Compassionate Use Act of 1996

-Passed by 56% of California voters in 1996, this law provides an exemption from prosecution to patients and caregivers that possess or cultivate marijuana for personal medical purposes.
-This law did not make marijuana legal.
-The law allows patients and caregivers who have been approved by a licensed California physician to present an affirmative medical marijuana defense in court.
+Passed by 56% of California voters in 1996, this law provides an exemption from prosecution to patients and caregivers that possess or cultivate cannabis for personal medical purposes.
+This law did not make cannabis legal.
+The law allows patients and caregivers who have been approved by a licensed California physician to present an affirmative medical cannabis defense in court.
 Minors under 18 can be approved as long as parents or guardians give permission.

 Senate Bill 420